Chewing Gum (TV series)

 Chewing Gum is a British television sitcom created and written by Michaela Coel, based on her 2012 play Chewing Gum Dreams.
-It stars Coel and Robert Lonsdale.
-Set in London, the show follows 24-year-old shop assistant Tracey Gordon, a restricted, religious virgin, who wants to have sex and learn more about the world.
+It stars Coel as 24-year-old shop assistant Tracey Gordon, a restricted, religious virgin, who wants to have sex and learn more about the world.
 The show earned Coel the BAFTA for Best Female Performance in a Comedy Programme and Breakthrough Talent.

 The first series debuted on E4 on 13 October 2015 and on Netflix in the United States on 31 October 2016.
 The series was removed from Netflix in April 2020 and became available on HBO Max in February 2021.

 Background

 In August 2014, Channel 4 announced that Coel was to star in and write a new sitcom called Chewing Gum, inspired by her play Chewing Gum Dreams.
 "C4 Comedy Blaps" were released as teasers in September 2014, and the series began on E4 in October 2015.
 Her performance earned her the British Academy Television Award for Best Female Comedy Performance in 2016; she also won a BAFTA for Breakthrough Talent for writing the show.
 Chewing Gum received overwhelmingly positive reviews.

 Series one premiered on 6 October 2015 until 10 November 2015.
 On 3 December 2015, E4 ordered a second series; it began broadcasting on 12 January 2017.

 In April 2017, it was announced by Channel 4 that the show would not be returning for a third series.
 However, in November 2017, Coel stated via Twitter that she intended to create a third series at some point in the future.
 In November 2018, Coel made another statement via Twitter confirming that the show wouldn't return for a third series.

 Filming locations have included West London Film Studios and the Andover Estate in Holloway, North London.